Kristin Hersh: Independent output

 In 2007, Hersh released her first solo album in four years, entitled Learn to Sing Like a Star.
 NPR described Hersh's "emotional and raw" pop songs as both "accessible and off-kilter."
 Concurrently she launched CASH Music, a subscription-based, direct-to-consumer website, that was formed along with fellow musician Donita Sparks.
-Fans can become "Strange Angels" and subscribe to her output to receive albums and print releases, downloadable content, and guest spots for live shows – packages ranging from $30 per quarter to $5,000 (executive producer credit on her next album) 50FootWave's EP Power+Light was released on CASH in 2009 and Hersh was involved in several projects—a second collection of Appalachian folk songs, The Shady Circle and a series of new free tracks.
+Fans can become "Strange Angels" and subscribe to her output to receive albums and print releases, downloadable content, and guest spots for live shows–packages ranging from $30 per quarter to $5,000 (executive producer credit on her next album) 50FootWave's EP Power+Light was released on CASH in 2009 and Hersh was involved in several projects—a second collection of Appalachian folksongs, The Shady Circle and a series of new free tracks.
 The album Crooked was released as a downloadable album and hardback book containing essays about each track.

 Throwing Muses reformed in 2013 and released Purgatory/Paradise, a 32-track album accompanied by a book designed by Narcizo, who works as a graphic designer.
 The book features photos, artwork and lyrics by Hersh.
 It was the band's first release in ten years.

-At this point in her career, Hersh's output was independently released online.
+At that point in her career, Hersh's output was independently released online.
 She expressed that she wanted a complete break with the music industry, stating, "Because we differ from the recording industry ethically, we had been asked to dumb down our product so many times.
 I have been asked to act and look like a bimbo so many times and I just decided, 'I'm not going to turn my back on my music.
 I'm not going to turn my back on women.'
 We're morally bound to not participate in the traditional recording industry because we disagree with it.
 So we continue to play music, which has nothing to do with the music business."
 In October 2016, she released the double album Wyatt at the Coyote Place and an accompanying book.
 Hersh embarked on a tour in support of the album.
 On June 12, 2018, Hersh announced on her website that she has signed with Fire Records.
 Her new record, Possible Dust Clouds, was released on October 5, 2018.
 She finished recording the album in May of the same year.
 In February 2020, it was announced that Throwing Muses would release a new album, Sun Racket, on May 22; the release was delayed to September 4.